Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Violent freaks.

-Jim sending in ten dollars, saying he wasn't firing indiscriminately, but blind, he fired into the van, assuming ICE was inside, but instead detainees were.
+He fired into the van, assuming ICE was inside, but instead detainees were.

 So like a normal communist, he erased the people he claimed to be saving.

-Sigil Stones also said Josh said I'll be back and drove a car through my front door, his Terminator maxing is getting out of hand.
+Sigil Stones also said, Josh said, I'll be back and drove a car through my front door.

 That's why they call me the Ferminator.

-The Russians advanced here, and it seems the Ukrainians are trying to surround them and cut them off.
+The Russians advanced here and it seems the Ukrainians are trying to surround them and cut them off.

-Um which is kind of important, kind of not that important.
+Which is kind of important, kind of not that important.

 Exactly.